He-Yin Zhen: Writings

+In "Economic Revolution and Women's Revolution", published in 1907 in Tianyi, He-Yin argued that women's oppression is rooted in the economic structure.
+He-Yin believes that to achieve the true liberation of women, economic revolution is necessary.
+She stated that domination is not based solely on culture or ideology, but on the entire system of financial distribution.
+She argued that because men hold the majority of property, domination is therefore produced, and women are dependent on the material resources of men.
+Thus, women have to exchange their bodies and domestic labor for capital.
+He-Yin uses the notion of “共產制度” ("communal system") to illustrate the time when women had no dependence on men and their property because property was communal.
+According to He-Yin, when people accumulated property, inequality arose; men gained power from that property, and people without property could only sell their labor and bodies for exchange.
+She related women's dependency on men to marriage, which nowadays is no longer for love but for money.
+She argued that marriage turned women into domestic slaves and one of the properties of men.
+In this system, marriage functioned as an economic transaction rather than an expression of love.
+He-Yin suggested that reforming the education system is not enough, but the abolition of private property and the patriarchal family system.
+She believed that because money controlled power, the only way to resolve the problem was to create a system without private property.
+Therefore, marriage would stop being a transaction between women and men, turning into a combination of two loved ones.

-Within "The Feminist Manifesto", also published in 1907, Zhen tackled the institution of marriage as a root source of the inequalities between man and woman.
+Within "The Feminist Manifesto", also published in 1907, He-Yin tackled the institution of marriage as a root source of the inequalities between man and woman.
 She noted that marriage was a symbol of strength for men, as the more wives he possessed, the more respected he was.
 This encouraged men to marry and have many concubines.
-Zhen also addressed the inequality between "wife" and "husband".
+He-Yin also addressed the inequality between "wife" and "husband".
 While men could marry many women, women were only ever socially expected to have one husband: "Once a woman becomes a man's wife, she remains so for life".
 This developed the idea that women must follow their husbands since they could not be whole without them, and created the illusion that her husband was her heaven.
 To begin to be liberated and equal to men, women should strive for monogamous marriage.
 Women should NOT take their husbands' surnames, and parents should value their sons and daughters equally.
 Daughters and sons should be raised without discrimination, and if couples were struggling, they should be able to separate.
 Those who remarried should only marry someone who had previously married.
 First-time marriages should be limited to people who had not been married.
 She wanted to abolish all brothels and relieve prostitutes.

-Zhen then addressed objections that might be made to her proposals:
+He-Yin then addressed objections that might be made to her proposals: